General Assembly and Church of the First Born

 The General Assembly and Church of the First Born (often shortened to just “Church of the First Born”) is a fundamental faith healing sect.
 This group is an offshoot of the Latter-Day Saints, being that many of its founding members had previously claimed to be members of the Church of Jesus Christ.
 In an interview of Elias Brewer, posted in the Ripley Times, in Payne County, Oklahoma, dated March 1901, he laid out the original organization of the church, admitting members who believed in the Book of Mormon.
 Although The Church of the Firstborn's roots are in the LDS church, this group claims no current affiliation with the various Mormon fundamentalist groups with similar "Firstborn" names.

 This non-denominational group has an informal structure and membership.
 Assemblies are organized with elders, deacons, and baptized members.
 There are no official written member registries that are kept.
 Their style of worship is unprogrammed, meaning that a church meeting is not planned beforehand.
 Baptized members of the church move as the Holy Spirit leads them to preach, pray, prophesy, testify, sing, or speak in tongues.
 This is done in a somber and orderly manner, in contrast to other Spirit-filled denominations, such as Holiness groups.
 There are no instruments aside from a piano, which is only used in a few assemblies across the United States.
 Formal Bible Studies and Sunday School is not observed, and the member's children sit among the adult congregation during meeting.

 The General Assembly and Church of the Firstborn is normally a very tight-knit community, taking care of their sick and needy when necessary.
-They are generally small in number compared to other denominations, but are known for their hospitality.
+They are generally small in number compared to other denominations.